Diagnostic Laparoscopy Patient Information

 A laparoscope is a telescope designed for medical use.
 It is connected to a high intensity light and a high-resolution television camera so that the surgeon can see what is happening inside of you.
 The laparoscope is put into the abdominal cavity through a hollow tube and the image of the inside of your abdomen is seen on the television screen.
 In most cases, this procedure (operation) will be able to diagnose or help discover what the abdominal problem is.

 1. Abdominal pain.

 Laparoscopy has a role in the diagnosis of both acute and chronic abdominal pain.
 There are many causes of abdominal pain.
 Some of these causes include appendicitis, adhesions or intra-abdominal scar tissue, pelvic infections, endometriosis, abdominal bleeding and, less frequently, cancer.
 It is used in patients with irritable bowel disease to exclude other causes of abdominal pain.
-Surgeons can often diagnose the cause of the abdominal pain and, during the same procedure, correct the problem.
+Laparoscopic surgeon in Delhi can often diagnose the cause of the abdominal pain and, during the same procedure, correct the problem.

 2. Abdominal mass.